Hargne/jest-html-reporter/README.md

 ---

 ## Configuration
-To configure this plugin, create a file named `jesthtmlreporter.config.json` in the root folder of the project.
 Please note that all configuration properties are optional.

 | Property | Type | Description | Default
 |--|--|--|--|